lagbolt/library/LVCCLD-signage.md

 The problem is that when the shelving was changed, no one moved the large blue "Audio Books" sign to the new location of the audio books.

-## Why is this so hard?
+## Why is this such a problem?

-I think that part of the problem is that the staff of a public library have been working there for years and know where everything is.
+I think that part of the reason is that the staff of a public library have been working there for years and know where everything is.
 Where do you put the sign for biographies?
 Well, you put it where the biographies are shelved.
 Now, how do you find the biographies?
 You find the sign ... ?

 This kind of problem isn't unique to public libraries, of course.
 The Target web site helpfully tells you which aisle a product is on, but it doesn't tell you how to find the aisle.
 Presumably if Legos are on aisle A4, I'll know I've found aisle A4 when I see Legos?

 ### Conclusions

+The examples I've given aren't hard or expensive to fix; you just need to notice them.

 I don't think you can solve this problem by trying harder, because I guess that signage has become invisible to the staff in each branch.
 Contrariwise, I believe LVCCLD has the expertise to make progress on wayfinding without waiting for a consultant.